-MATH 3-Linear Algebra (3 units)
+MATH 3-Linear Algebra (3 units) CSU/UC

 Topics in linear algebra including properties and applications and matrices, determinants, and linear transformations.
-Prerequisite: MATH 2A with a grade of "C" or better.
-(LM)
+Prerequisite: MATH 2A.
+(L,M)

-MATH 7-Pre-Calculus (4 units)
+MATH 7-Pre-Calculus (4 units) CSU/UC

 Calculus-oriented coverage of geometry, algebra, and trigonometry, including elementary transcendental functions, conics, systems of equations, and mathematical induction; designed to prepare for MATH 1A.
 Prerequisite: MATH 52 and 21 with a grade of "C" or better.
 (LM)